AddThis Social Bookmark Button

 To the north of Small Isles Bay, immediately after the main road has crossed the Corran River, a turning to the right leads to Knockrome and Ardfernal.
 The river runs into Loch na Mile to the south while Ardfernal overlooks Lowlandman’s Bay to the north-east, which is almost completely closed off by the rocky promontory known as Rubh’an Leim.

 Back on the main road and heading north once more, Beinn Shiantaidh rises up to the west giving as close a view as possible of one of the Paps without having to leave the road.
 Lagg, which used to be a ferry port for Knapdale especially during the period when cattle droving was common, is closely followed by Tarbert.
 At this point Jura is almost cut in two by Loch Tarbert that slices into the western side of the island, with Tarbert in the east only being a mile from the tip of the loch itself.
-Just beyound the standing stone on the right of the road, a little track leads to Loch Tarbert.
-This is a short walk of around 20 minutes and takes the visitor to the "other side" of Jura.
+Just beyond the standing stone on the right of the road, a little track leads to Loch Tarbert.
+This is a short walk of around 20 minutes and takes the visitor to the “other side” of Jura.
 The main road continues north, but not for much further.

 Near Ardlussa, just after crossing the Lussa River, the road, which has now narrowed even more than it already was, splits, with the southern branch heading towards Inverlussa where the river enters the bay of the same name.
 Meanwhile the other branch continues north-east almost reaching that end of the island, although by the time it reaches its final destination it can barely be described as a road.
 From here it is a private road and is closed to vehicles.
 If you wish to proceed you have to leave the car at "road end" and continue on foot for a further five miles to Barnhill and Kinundrach, almost at the northern tip.